vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 ## Atomics

-The core syncronization primitives to communicate data between cores are atomic operations, and Cpp past 11 has them integrated into the STL.
+The core synchronization primitives to communicate data between cores are atomic operations, and Cpp past 11 has them integrated into the STL.
 Atomic operations are a specific set of instructions that are guaranteed to work well(as specified) even if multiple cores are doing things at once.
 Things like parallel queues and mutexes are implemented with them.
 Atomic operations are often significantly more expensive than normal operations, so you cant just make every variable in your application an atomic one, as that would harm performance a lot.
-They are most often used to aggregate the data from multiple threads or do some light syncronization.
+They are most often used to aggregate the data from multiple threads or do some light synchronization.

 As an example of what atomics are, we are going to continue with the example above of the particle system, and we will use atomic-add to add how many vertices we have across all particles, without splitting the parallel for.